Death of Pratima Gaonkar

-On 9 October 2001, Pratima Gaonkar, a young, Indian, intersex athlete and swimmer, was found dead in a well in Goa.
-The cause was identified as death by suicide; this was in turn was caused by Gaonkar's reaction to the disclosure and public commentary surrounding a failed sex verification test.
+On 9 October 2001, Pratima Gaonkar, a young Indian intersex athlete and swimmer, was found dead in a well in Goa.
+The cause was identified as death by suicide; this was in turn caused by Gaonkar's reaction to the disclosure and public commentary surrounding a failed sex verification test.
 Gaonkar was reportedly the subject of blackmail attempts, including an accusation by her mother that her coach was accusing her.